-Unlike most wilderness programs, Summit has a fully equipped Academic Center.
+Unlike most therapeutic programs, Summit has a fully equipped Academic Center.

 Throughout their involvement with the program, students will:

 - Attend school in classrooms staffed by core-subject teachers

 - Have the opportunity to earn academic credits in individually selected courses

 - Practice skills that will transfer to private or public school settings

 Summit’s Academic Director communicates with parents and schools to develop a customized academic course schedule targeting the specific needs of the student.
 Students with learning disorders and other special education needs are assessed and supported by our Academic Director who interacts with all students daily.

 The Summit catalog of more than 60 courses includes options in all subject areas at all levels of instruction.
 In addition, course options are modular, allowing students to select course material that starts at the beginning of a semester and, if necessary, even in the middle of a semester.

 During the admissions process parents are provided a copy of the course catalog and encouraged to sit down with their child’s school guidance counselor to select the most appropriate course of study while at Summit Achievement or Summit Traverse.